 Thanksgiving arts and crafts can help kids sort out their feelings and remember that they are still part of a family that cares about each other – even if it’s changed.

-Taking the time to understand your goals and concerns can feel indulgent when you are trying to make decisions about the rest of your life.
-However, your goals and concerns can keep you moving forward in the right direction.
+Taking the time to understand your goals & concerns can feel indulgent when you need to make decisions about the rest of your life.
+However, your goals can keep you moving in the right direction.

 The goal with back to school planning is to set the year up for success so incorporate any strategies or professionals that will help you meet that goal.